-In parts 1 and 2 I laid down my upbringing (or a lack thereof) with the Holy Spirit and then gave a short testimony of my experience with the Spirit in my early twenties.
-In part 3 I will now lay out an extreme fast forward version of the history of the Spirit in the bible and share some bible verses and reasoning that has lead me to take the position on the Baptism of the Spirit as I do today: the baptism of the Spirit is a separate event apart from simply just saying a prayer where you invite Jesus into your heart.
+In parts 1 and 2 I reviewed my upbringing (or a lack thereof) with the Holy Spirit and then gave a short testimony of my experience with the Spirit in my early twenties.
+In part 3 I will now lay out a fast forward version of the history of the Spirit in the Bible and share some verses and deductive reasoning that has led me to take the position on the baptism of the Spirit as I do today: the baptism of the Spirit is a separate event apart from simply just saying a prayer where you invite Jesus into your heart.

 For those who did receive the Spirit in the Old Testament the Bible records that many of them had a tangible experience with when they received it – i.e seventy elders prophesying, Samson receiving supernatural strength, etc.

-One of my favorite bible stories is when a guy named Saul was told that He was going to be King over Israel.
+My favorite example of the tangibility of the Spirit is when a guy named Saul was told that He was going to be King over Israel.
 After Saul was anointed with oil the prophet Samuel gave instructions and said to him, “And there, as soon as you come to the city, you will meet a group of prophets coming down from the high place with harp, tambourine, flute, and lyre before them, prophesying.
-Then the Spirit of the Lord will rush upon you, and you will prophesy with them and be turned into another man.
+Then the Spirit of the Lord will rush upon you, and you will prophesy with them and be turned into another man.”
 1 Samuel 10

 One prophet named Joel wrote this about the coming of Messiah and how it related to the Spirit of God, “”It will come about after this That I will pour out My Spirit on all mankind; And your sons and daughters will prophesy, Your old men will dream dreams, Your young men will see visions.
 Even on the male and female servants I will pour out My Spirit in those days.”
 (Joel 2:28-29)

 The prophet Joel wrote about the day when the Spirit of God would be poured out on all people.
-And, what is important to note, it’s pretty clear from this foretelling that there will be some evidence when the Spirit was on all flesh – they would prophesy, dream, and have visions.
-I’d call that a tangible experience with the Spirit.
-Isaiah 44:3-4 also speaks about a flood and pouring of the Spirit that was to come as well.
+And, what is important to note, it’s pretty clear from this foretelling that there will be some evidence when the Spirit had been poured out on the people – they would prophesy, dream, and have visions.
+I’d call that a tangible experience with the Spirit!

-Thus far I’ve roughly presented that the Spirit was present throughout the Old Testament.
-It was there in the beginning at creation, functioned in lives of a few chosen people to do certain special roles and tasks, at times the onset of the Spirit was recorded with an accompanying tangible experience, and was prophesied about that there would be pouring out onto all people at a future time.
-And as the Bible continues into the New Testament and the life of Jesus there would be more of the spirit….much, much, muchly more…
+Thus far I’ve presented that the Spirit was present throughout the Old Testament.
+It was present at the beginning at creation, functioned in lives of a few chosen people to do certain special roles and tasks, onset of which was usually recorded with an accompanying tangible experience, and when prophesied about it was foretold that there would be future time when a pouring out onto all people would occur and be accompanied by tangible signs.

 JESUS AND THE SPIRIT

-Most mainstream believers agree that He was fully God at birth and fully human at the same time.
-A paradoxical dichotomy that Christians readily embrace.
+Most mainstream believers agree that Jesus was fully God at birth and fully human at the same time – a paradoxical dichotomy that Christians are told to wholeheartedly embrace.
 We don’t know much about the Jesus’s early life.
 We have one little passage in the book of Luke that says that when Jesus was a twelve He stayed in the temple and was listening and asking questions of the teachers.
 And then after that there is nothing about Him until we see Him going down to meet John the Baptist to get water baptized.

-After Jesus was baptized in water the bible says the Spirit of God descended on Him.
-And BAM!
-Right after that Jesus’s life changed and His ministry began.
-A little point I bring out is that he is the Lord Jesus, Lord and co-creator of the universe, the King of Kings, even Lord at His birth, and yet He did nothing, and perhaps could do nothing, until He had a personal experience with the Holy Spirit.
-So, what we see is that even Jesus Himself was even baptized/immersed in the Holy Spirit.
-We’ll see later that this is the same instructions He gave to His disciples as well.
+A little point I like to bring out from this story is that although he was Lord and creator of the universe, the King of Kings, even Lord at humble His birth, He did nothing, and perhaps could do nothing, until He had a personal experience with the Holy Spirit.
+So, what we see is that even Jesus Himself was baptized/immersed in the Holy Spirit.
+We’ll see later that this is the same instructions He gave to His disciples following his death as well.

-Herein John foretells that Jesus will be doing a special work within people on behalf of the Spirit of God.
-He would be baptizing or immersing people in the Spirit.
+Herein John says that the Messiah will be doing a special work within people.
+He would be baptizing and immersing people in the Spirit.
 But what would this baptism look like if it wasn’t in water?
 How exactly was this going to happen?
 We’ll see soon…

 AFTER JESUS’S RESURRECTION